Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Waltham Forest and are not the council.
 About us

-The Cabinet of Waltham Forest Council met on Thursday 18 April 2024, agreeing to a new energy procurement strategy for the council's gas and electricity supplies.
-The meeting also approved the minutes from the previous Cabinet meeting.
+The Cabinet of Waltham Forest Council met on Thursday, 18 April 2024, to approve new energy procurement contracts for the council.
+The meeting also saw the approval of the Homelessness and Rough Sleeping Strategy and the Waltham Forest Housing Compact.

 Energy Procurement 2024-28

-Following this bridging period, the council will enter into rolling two-year contracts for the flexible purchasing of gas and electricity from April 2025 to March 2029.
-These contracts will also utilise the LASER-procured flexible frameworks.
+- Rolling two-year contracts for the flexible purchasing of gas and electricity from April 2025 to March 2029.

-Authority has been delegated to the Strategic Director of Place, in consultation with the Deputy Leader (Housing and Regeneration) and the Strategic Director of Resources, to purchase gas and electricity from the highest-ranked suppliers on each respective framework for the entire 2024-29 period.
-Councillor Ahsan Khan, Deputy Leader (Housing and Regeneration), introduced the report and thanked officers for their work, a sentiment echoed by Councillor Grace Williams, Leader of the Council.
+Authority was delegated to the Strategic Director of Place, in consultation with the Deputy Leader and Portfolio Holder for Housing and Regeneration, and the Strategic Director of Resources, to purchase energy from the highest-ranked suppliers on the chosen frameworks for the duration of the contracts.
+Councillor Ahsan Khan, Deputy Leader (Housing and Regeneration), introduced the report, thanking officers Craig Egglestone and Chris Owen for their work.
+Councillor Grace Williams, Leader of the Council, echoed these thanks.

 Attendees